 Samantha attributes her success to several key elements: being drug-free, MAT, counseling, participation in the 12-step program, and a newfound support system.
 This comprehensive approach empowered her to confront challenges head-on.
 For instance, when Samantha had to undergo a C-section, she was given pain medication.
 This time, however, it was a different situation; the obsession to use was gone, allowing her to focus on her recovery and well-being without the fear of relapse.

+Unfortunately, events that highlight stigma, like those described in the audio clip above, happen often to patients trying to recover from opioid use disorder.
 Dr. Stoner’s philosophy is clear: no patient should ever be kicked out of a recovery program.
 He emphasizes the need for flexibility, empathy, and understanding in treatment.
 His firm belief is that when patients are open about their struggles, it is a sign of progress, not failure.
 Dr. Stoner’s unwavering commitment to keeping his doors open to those in need sets a powerful example for other providers in the field.

 The stories of Samantha and Felicia, paired with Dr. Stoner’s insights, remind us that addiction recovery is not a one-size-fits-all process.
 It requires medical knowledge, but more importantly, it demands compassion, empathy, and patience.
 By creating a judgment-free environment and listening to patients, healthcare providers can play a pivotal role in helping individuals reclaim their lives.

 With the right tools and support, a life free from addiction is not just a dream—it’s a reality.
-For the full discussion between Dr. Stoner, Felicia and Samantha, watch the video footage from this session of the 2024 Research to Reality Webinar.
+For the full discussion between Dr. Stoner, Felicia and Samantha, watch the video footage from this session of the 2024 Research to Reality Conference.
 Healthcare professionals aiming to refine their expertise can explore Quality Insights' Addiction and Stigma Courses offered at sudlearn.com.

 Thank you for reading this article on Quality Quest.
 For the latest updates on healthcare quality improvement, sign up for our email alerts to get new content delivered directly to your inbox.